innovasoft-org/libmqttcli/README.md

 - Is relatively easy to use.
 The user does not need to know details of the MQTT protocol.
 The library automatically prepares the following packets: `CONNECT`, `AUTH`, `DISCONNECT`, `PUBACK` and `PINGREQ`.
 The user via library interface is allowed to prepare the following packets: `PUBLISH`, `SUBSCRIBE`, `UNSUBSCRIBE` and `DISCONNECT`.
 - The whole library contains proprietary implementation.
 There are no third party implementations included.
 The following external standard functions are used: `malloc`, `memcpy`, `memset` and `memcmp`.
 - The library is totally written in C89[^5] standard.
-- The library does not establish any internet connection.
+- The library is platform independent.
+It does not establish any internet connection.
 Received or prepared packets shall be exchanged by the user.
 - Specific behavior could be added using callback functions, e.g., client authentication to the broker.
 ## Usage
 ### Requirements